jeffboody/libvkk/core/readme.md

 viable strategies but generally depends on achieving the following goals.

-1. Try to minimize the number of graphics pipelines required
+1. Try to minimize the number of graphics/compute pipelines required
 2. Try to share uniform data across multiple shaders
 3. Try to minimize the number of calls to bind uniform sets